| Plan Availability | All plan types |

 Scenario: The sales team needs to calculate total revenue by combining "Product Price" and "Quantity Sold."

-Solution: Use a formula to multiply these fields (Product Price * Quantity Sold
+Solution: Use a formula to multiply these fields (Product Price * Quantity Sold) and display the result in the dashboard.

 Outcome: Instant visibility into revenue per product, improving reporting accuracy.